Professor David Bilton

 MBIO324 Speciation and Diversity

 My work addresses a range of questions in aquatic biology, using both freshwater and marine organisms as model systems, but with a particular focus on water beetles.
+Some of our water beetle work to date is summarized in a recent invited review in Annual Review of Entomology (Bilton, et al., 2019).
 Much of my research focuses on attempts to understand the geographical distribution and evolutionary differentiation of organisms at a number of spatial scales.
 Specific areas of interest include:

 Macroecology and macrophysiology of aquatic invertebrates.
 What determines relative geographical range size - why are most species rare?
 Testing hypotheses of rarity, using selected clades of aquatic insects as model systems.
 Investigation of thermal tolerance across clades containing both widespread and restricted endemic taxa.
 Unravelling the mechanisms underlying differences in thermal tolerance.